Dorel Zaharia

-Dorel Zaharia (born 21 February 1978, in Constanța) is a former Romanian football striker.
+Dorel Zaharia (born 21 February 1978) is a former Romanian football striker.

 He was Gloria Bistriţa's top scorer in the 2006–07 season with 11 goals, and the Intertoto Cup he scored a goal against Atlético Madrid, Gloria winning with 2–1.
 He scored another goal, but this time in a 2–1 loss at the Emirates Stadium against Arsenal in his Steaua's time.